hackforprivacy/internetfreedomhack-website/_includes/rsvp.md

 Internet Freedom Hack {{ page.title }} is running from <b>{{ page.eventdate }}</b> at <b>{{ page.location.title }}</b>.

 All meals and drinks will be provided.

+This is a child friendly event.
+There will be activities, games and a dedicated child play room.
+Please <a href="/contact-us">get in touch</a> to let us know if you are bringing kids, and their age, so we can provide age appropriate entertainment.